Samgarci17/NBA-PBP-Analysis/README.md

 ## Analysis Process
 Explain the general steps of your analysis:
-1. Data cleaning and preprocessing - The only data cleaning necessary was handling missing values at the bottom of each column using the dropna() funtion
+1. Data cleaning and preprocessing - The data cleaning process consisted of handling missing values at the bottom of each data frame column
-2. Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA) - In order to find the seasons of interest that should be explored more deeply a plot was created for both the leads and comeback data frames.
+   These plots were created using the mean value of each year to visualize the trend of leads and comebacks over time.
-3. Data visualization
+4. Data visualization
-4. Statistical analysis or modeling
+5. Statistical analysis or modeling
-5. Results interpretation
+6. Results interpretation

 ## Results